sagedemage/setup_kubernetes_cluster/README.md

 Go to Import dashboard page.

-Enter the ID 2583 or 7353 and load it.
+Enter the ID 7353 and load it.

 Set the name for the dashboard to MongoDB-v1 and set the Prometheus option for the Data Source.